 #3 Be Emotionally Ready for Financial Surprises

 When it comes to renting, surprises don't require much emotional investment.
 The rent goes up?
 You can move.
 The fridge is on the fritz?
 The landlord will send someone over.
 Home ownership is a bit more hands-on.
 If the toilet breaks, it's time to start reading Yelp reviews.
 And if property taxes unexpectedly rise, it's on you to appeal or pay up.

-Of course, having the financial flexibility to cover those unexpected things is important, but don't overlook the importance of having the mental and emotional capability of dealing with them responsibly when they arise.
+Of course, having the financial flexibility to cover those unexpected things is important, but don't overlook the importance of being mentally and emotionally capable of dealing with them responsibly when they arise.
 Everything could be peachy for months, and then three maintenance issues might spring up in the same week.
-Stress management and problem solving skills are home ownership biggies.
+Stress management and problem-solving skills are home ownership biggies.

 #4 A Mortgage Can Be Cheaper Than Rent